vladimirjo/docugenr8/README.md

 - **Linked Text Boxes**: Link text boxes together for continuous text flow, similar to writing in a Word document.
 - **Table Creation and Customization**: Easily create and fill tables.
 Customize cell and border colors individually or by rows and columns.
 - **PDF Optimization**: Significantly reduce document size (up to 40 times) with font subsetting.
+- **Minimal Dependencies**: Currently, it only depends on fonttools.
+Work is underway to make it a zero-dependency library.

 ## Structure